mariuste/Fan_Temp_Control/README.md

 - simple code which can be easily altered or extended
 - serial output for easy debugging
 - adjustable parameters
+- temperature regulation between minimum an maximum temperature (to minimize noise)
+- shuts off fan at low temperatures (motivation for this project because the server network cabinat is located in a bedroom)

 ## Acknowledgment
 These two projects were used for inspiration and code snippets, especially the pwm timer part: